snlt11/Attendance-Management/readMe.md

 **New to the project?
 Start here!**

 See the [Docker Setup Guide](./DOCKER-README.md) for full instructions on running and developing this project with Docker.

 ---

+## 📸 Screenshots & Feature Tour

+See step-by-step screenshots of the main features in [SCREENSHOTS.md](./SCREENSHOTS.md).
+Example images include:

+- Dashboard overview
+- Recent classes
+- User management
+- Subject management
+- Location management
+- Create location
+- Class list
+- Class QR code for attendance

+All screenshots are located in the `images/` directory.
+---

 ## 📋 Table of Contents